devkirstenm/Google-clone/README.md

 # Google Clone Project 🔍

 Welcome to my Google Clone project!
 I've recreated a simple clone of the Google search engine's homepage using HTML and CSS.
+I've also used Chrome DevTools to identify the specific styling used by Google on their homepage.

 ## Technologies Used ⚙️

 - HTML
 - CSS
+- Chrome DevTools

 ## Credits ✅